ibm-cloud-docs/cis/embargoed-countries.md

 # Adhering to IBM Cloud sanctions on embargoed countries
 {: #adhering-to-embargoed-countries}

-Compliance with IBM Cloud sanctions involves following restrictions related to specific embargoed countries: **Iran**, **Cuba**, **North Korea**, and **Syria**.
+Compliance with IBM Cloud sanctions involves the following restrictions that are related to specific embargoed countries: **Iran**, **Cuba**, **North Korea**, and **Syria**.
 Adhering to these sanctions is crucial for maintaining compliance with international laws and regulations.
 {: shortdesc}

 ## Understanding sanctions and embargoes